canidlogic/lilac/README.md

 # Lilac README

-Lilac is a set of programs for synthesizing raster images.
+Lilac is a 2D renderer for synthesizing raster images.

-The root directory of the project contains this README file, a license file, and the core modules of Lilac.
+The root directory of the project contains this README file and a license.

-The `cli` directory of the project contains the actual programs that comprise the command line interface (CLI) of Lilac.
-See the README in that directory for further information.

 The `doc` directory contains the bulk of the documentation of Lilac.

-See the README in that directory for further information.
+The `core` directory contains the core Lilac implementation.
+The `plugin` directory is used to register plug-ins with this core framework.
+The `base` directory contains a basic set of plug-ins to use with Lilac.